 Vic Clay "...And His Guitar" (Cathedral Recordings, 1962-?)
 (LP)

 Best known as a gospel and country producer working on innumerable albums, Vic Clay started out as a performer himself, singing and playing guitar.
-This is a gospel set with Mr. Clay and bassist Leona Jones backing the gospel songwriting duo of Hazel and Henry Slaughter, though the album was released under Vic Clay's name.
+This is a gospel set with Mr. Clay, an unidentified organist and bassist Leona Jones backing the gospel songwriting duo of Hazel and Henry Slaughter, although the album was released under Vic Clay's name.
 According to the liner notes, Clay was born in Lamar, Colorado back in 1937 and devoted himself to "full time Gospel work" after leaving the Army in 1958.
 When this album was made he was associated with the Akron-based Cathedral Of Tomorrow, a church with its own radio and TV programs, which frequently showcased his guitar work, often as part of the congregation's Weatherford Quartet.
+And in case you're wondering: yes, this has some really pretty guitar picking, including several instrumentals that were heavily influenced by the Chet Atkins style.
+Nice stuff!

 Another gospel set, with a mix of styles dipping back into oldies like "Life's Railway To Heaven," and newer material as well.
 He's backed by locals including longtime collaborator Leona Jones on bass, pianist Danny Koker, drummer Jerry Sanders and a vocal trio comprised of Bobby Clark, Glenn Payne and George Younce.